yoondoong/altStackWorkshop/README.md

     events: []
   },

-  // Anything within the ready function will run when the application loads
+  // Anything within the mounted function will run when the application loads
   mounted: function() {},

   // Methods we want to use in our application are registered here